TeodoraSumurduc/fileToSQL/README.md

 Review the application logs for detailed information about the conversion process and any errors encountered.
 Make sure to backup important data before performing any SQL operations to avoid data loss.

+**Results**

+This application returns a txt file that contains all the update or insert statements of the input file.
+We have the possibility to bind INSERT or UPDATE.
+For the UPDATE command, we must specify the columns for which we want to make these statements.